dtr-org/unit-e/CONTRIBUTING.md

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

-Pull requests that refactor the code should not be made by new contributors.
-It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

-Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 ### Code Review

+Code review is essential to keep up code quality.
+It also is a great way to learn and to positively collaborate.
+Good code review improves the code and the team.

+Some great general resources about code review are [Designing awesome code reviews](https://medium.com/unpacking-trunk-club/designing-awesome-code-reviews-5a0d9cd867e3) (an overview of how to do code reviews that are good for code and people) and [Awesome code review](https://github.com/joho/awesome-code-review) (a curated list of resources related to code review).

 #### Peer Review

 Anyone may participate in peer review which is expressed by comments in the pull request.
+Use the features of the GitHub review system.
+Comment on the code, propose changes, ask questions, and add a summary of your review.

 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
-Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
+Project maintainers take into account the peer review when determining if there is consensus to merge a pull request.
 The following language is used within pull-request comments:

   - ACK means "I have tested the code and I agree it should be merged";